ambish-creature/KCISLK_discord_verification_bot/README.md

 pip install discord discord.py discord-py-slash-command
 ```
 ### Change the bot code:
-open `bot0.py`, find the line "TOKEN", and replece the token with the one I've sent on the discord group.
+open `bot0.py`, find the line "TOKEN", and replace the token with the one I've sent on the discord group.

 ### Run the bot: